nasri-lab/bigdata/labs/lab1-dep/passwordless-ssh-setup.md

-# LAP 1 - Annexe3: Passwordless SSH Setup for Hadoop Cluster
+# LAP 1 - Annexe C: Passwordless SSH Setup for Hadoop Cluster

 This guide explains how to configure **passwordless SSH** between the nodes in your Hadoop cluster.
 Hadoop uses SSH to start and stop services across the cluster, so passwordless SSH is essential for the NameNode to communicate with the DataNodes and the Secondary NameNode.